Outrigger boat on beach in Palawan, Philippines, with limestone cliffs behind

 Data speeds and cell coverage will vary immensely depending on your travel plans.
 In metro Manila, you’ll have access to high speed 5G connectivity most of the time, sufficient for streaming high definition video.

 If you plan to go island hopping in remote areas, however, you may well have no connectivity at all.
 Below you can see coverage maps of metro Manila and El Nido to see what I’m talking about.
-Around Manila, 5G coverage is readily available, while in El Nido even 4G coverage isn’t guaranteed.
+Around Manila, 5G coverage is readily available with Globe, while in El Nido even 4G coverage isn’t guaranteed.

 As should come as no surprise, cities are obviously better connected than remote islands!
 Basically, if you’re planning to relax on the beach but want some digital entertainment handy, consider downloading your movies and e-books before you head out of the city.